Call Miskin Law for Boating Accident Injury

 What Insurance Coverage is Available?

-Unlike motorists, boat owners are not legally required to insure their boat for either property damage or injuries.
+Unlike motorists, boat owners are not legally required to ensure their boat for either property damage or injuries.
 However, many boat owners opt to purchase insurance to avoid personal liability for damages.

 Boat owners may also have coverage under their homeowners’ policies.
 Some homeowner’s policies cover lawsuits and damages arising from the operation of a boat owned by the policyholder, and will typically cover damage to the boat to a certain maximum in the event of an accident.